Expertium/expertium.github.io/Benchmark.md

 SM-2 is not included in this diagram because it wasn't designed to predict the probability of recall, unlike the other algorithms.
 SM-17/18 algorithms also use the three-component (Difficulty, Stability, Retrievability) model of memory.
-HLR lacks a difficulty variable, but it does have memory stability (half-life) and retrievability, so one could say that it employs a two-component model of memory, rather than a three-component model.
+HLR lacks a difficulty variable, but it does have memory stability (half-life) and retrievability, so one could say that it employs a two-component model of memory rather than a three-component model.

 Additionally, below is a table comparing different algorithms.